 - Quick charging

-- No charging adapter included
+- USB charger only, no adapter included

 3. Jugbow Shock Collar for Small Dogs